BlockchainCommons/XID-Quickstart/tutorials/04-managing-claims-elision.md

-# Tutorial 06: Managing Sensitive Claims
+# Tutorial 04: Managing Sensitive Claims with Elision

 Handle credentials that are too risky to publish publicly using commitment patterns and selective disclosure.